antonysama/Abstractive_Summarization/README.md

 **1-Set Up**

+Completed the following:
-- I have cloned 'nlpyang/PreSumm' on colab (under google).
-And, I set up pyrouge and other requirements.
-I downloaded and unzipped both the both the stanford cuore nlp files into the'stanford' folder.
-Finally, I downloaded the preprocessed  (.pt) files onto  'bert_data.' and the pretrained model under thr 'modeld' folder.
+- On colab google drive, I cloned 'nlpyang/PreSumm'
+- I imported and other requirements.
+Doewnloaded the CNN/DM pre-preprocessed  (.pt) files onto  'bert_data.'
+Downloaded the pretrained exab model under the 'models' folder.
+The .ipynb files for these operations are in master above.

-- At this point, get Stanford CoreNLP started and skip to stage 3.
+- I downloaded the stanford cuore nlp files into the'stanford' folder.
+To get it started do the foll:

   %%bash
   export CLASSPATH='/content/content/My Drive/PreSumm/stanford/stanford-corenlp-3.9.2.jar'